-(a) has failed to provide all or part of the identifying particulars required under para.9.1 of the Code of Practice for implanting Microchips in Dogs and Cats 2008;
+(a) has failed to provide all or part of the identifying particulars required under para.
+9.1 of the Code of Practice for implanting Microchips in Dogs and Cats 2008;

-(b) has failed to provide all or part of the prescribed information under section 12(1) of the Regulation;
+- (b) has failed to provide all or part of the prescribed information under section 12(1) of the Regulation; - (c) has supplied inaccurate or incorrect identifying particulars required under para.
+9.1 of the Code of Practice for Implanting Microchips in Dogs and Cats 2008; - (d) has supplied inaccurate or incorrect prescribed information under section 12(1) of the Regulation; and, - (e) if incomplete, inaccurate or incomplete information is not supplied or resupplied in an accurate form within 14 days, the operator of a domestic animals registry service must notify the Registrar of Domestic Animals Services.

-(c) has supplied inaccurate or incorrect identifying particulars required under para.
-9.1 of the Code of Practice for Implanting Microchips in Dogs and Cats 2008;
+This provision is equivalent to section 28 of the Victorian Regulations.

-(d) has supplied inaccurate or incorrect prescribed information under section 12(1) of the Regulation; and, provides that operators of domestic animals registry services must retain any records of identifying particulars about dogs or cats implanted with microchips separate from the records established to provide a domestic animals registry service until the accuracy of the identifying particulars and prescribed information received from persons implanting microchips is determined.
+5. Holding of information separately until certain matters are confirmed provides that operators of domestic animals registry services must retain any records of identifying particulars about dogs or cats implanted with microchips separate from the records established to provide a domestic animals registry service until the accuracy of the identifying particulars and prescribed information received from persons implanting microchips is determined.
 This provision is equivalent to section 29 of the Victorian Regulations.